GuruWand/sswitch/README.md

 		cout << "Error!" << endl;
 	break;
 	Default:
-		cout << "Important: For the performance"
+		cout << "Important: For the performance, "
 			<< "Switch statement is not suppote string pointer of the rvalue instance."
 			<< endl;
 		break;